 Because we select only the best yachts, and offer the most modern and secure payment options

 So that every customer can book their dream yachting trip

 That's it!
 If you want another example of how to use the brand strategy canvas, check out this slideshare presentation made by Archer Malmo where they use Zappos as an example.

 Once you have come up with your brand positioning statement and are satisfied with it, be sure to make it available to everyone who works for or with you.
-This one sentence should also help you get started with your branding and inform your choices in many types of decisions: finding new providers, choosing a channel to advertise on, choosing the colors for your website.
+This one sentence should also help you get started with your branding and inform your choices in many types of decisions: finding new providers, choosing a channel to advertise on, designing your content, choosing the colors for your website.
 You will be surprised how often you can fall back to this document.